KenKundert/avendesora/doc/examples.rst

 The Chrome browser seems to have a bug that can interfere with its use with account discovery.
-In the two step process used when logging in, the site might pre-fillin your user name so you do not have to enter it explicitly, you just have to click *next*.
+In the two step process used when logging in, the site might pre-fill-in your user name so you do not have to enter it explicitly, you just have to click *next*.
 Chrome then takes you to the page where you are expected to enter your password, however when it does so it does not update the window title to match the new page.
 Then Avendesora sees the wrong URL and either